-MM CUL-3: If prehistoric and/or historic resources are encountered during construction, all activity within a 50-foot radius of the find will be stopped and the archaeologist and Native American monitor will examine the find and record the site, including field notes, measurements, and photography for a Department of Parks and Recreation 523 Primary Record form.
+MM CUL-3: If prehistoric, archaeological, and/or historic resources are encountered during construction, all activity within a 50-foot radius of the find will be stopped and the archaeologist and Native American monitor will examine the find and record the site, including field notes, measurements, and photography for a Department of Parks and Recreation 523 Primary Record form.
 The archaeologist will provide recommendations regarding eligibility for the California Register of Historical Resources, data recovery, curation, or other appropriate mitigation.
-Ground disturbance within the 50-foot radius can resume once these steps are taken and the City of San Jose has concurred with the recommendations.
+Ground disturbance within the 50-foot radius can resume once these steps are taken and the Director of Planning, Building and Code Enforcement or Director's designee City of San Jose has concurred with the recommendations.

 MM CUL-4: Within 30 days of the completion of construction, the applicant shall have the archaeologist/Native American monitor prepare a report of findings.
 The report shall document the archaeological/Native American resource finds, if any, recommendations, data recovery efforts, and other pertinent information gleaned during construction.
-The report shall be submitted to the City of San Jose for review and approval.
+The report shall be submitted to the Director of Planning, Building and Code Enforcement or Director's designee City of San Jose for review and approval.
 The applicant shall submit the final report to the Northwest Information Center of the California Historical Resources Information System.